 Despite having a huge heart, this pretty filly was quite limited in ability and despite our attempts as she didn’t progress into the successful racehorse we’d hoped.
 Luckily she had looks and determination on her side, and after a successful polo campaign and was sent to stud by her new owner.
 Based with experienced horsewoman Clare in Sussex, Outback Princess had her first foal in February 2018 by Bobby’s Kitten and is now in foal by Epsom Derby winner Sir Percy.
 She has taken to motherhood brilliantly but could well return to polo in the future too.

 Onehelluvatouch was a winner for us on the flat and also enjoyed a few positive spins over hurdles.
 In truth however, her heart was never really in love with racing (we think after a nasty incident involving her blinkers slipping at Brighton) and she was retired last Summer while she remained fit and well.
-She has found the perfect home with the Balding family and has enjoyed a few months paddock break before she starts hacking in March.
-Her new Owner Carl is hoping to compete the mare in some ROR showing classes this Summer and we are really looking forward to following her progress!
+She has found the perfect home with the Balding family and enjoyed a few months paddock break.
+This year her new Owner Carl took her to two classes where she finished 1st and 2nd!

 Zambeasy was a loyal horse for his Owners over the years and won 5 thrilling races throughout his career.
 Despite looking incredibly keen on the gallops, age finally caught up with Zambeasy and his Owners made the decision to retire him last summer.
 Zambeasy landed right on his feet with the brilliant home he deserves with Sarah, where he is described as a very clever and honest horse who learns quickly.
 He spent a few months doing lunging and flat work with some gentle hacking and the plan this season is to try his hand at dressage and showing.
 He certainly has the looks to do well in this sphere!